Kessler on CNN dicussing DOMA

 - If I have questions about my legal rights or think I need an attorney, how do I contact the firm?

 Can gay couples be married in Georgia?

-Georgia law (as of March 2008) is as follows: (a) It is declared to be the public policy of this state to recognize the union only of man and woman.
+Prior to June 2015, Georgia law (as of March 2008) was as follows: (a) It is declared to be the public policy of this state to recognize the union only of man and woman.
 Marriages between persons of the same sex are prohibited in this state. (b) No marriage between persons of the same sex shall be recognized as entitled to the benefits of marriage.
 Any marriage entered into by persons of the same sex pursuant to a marriage license issued by another state or foreign jurisdiction or otherwise shall be void in this state.
 Any contractual rights granted by virtue of such license shall be unenforceable in the courts of this state and the courts of this state shall have no jurisdiction whatsoever under any circumstances to grant a divorce or separate maintenance with respect to such marriage or otherwise to consider or rule on any of the parties' respective rights arising as a result of or in connection with such marriage.